Gabriel Orozco: Career

 "What is most important is not so much what people see in the gallery or the museum, but what people see after looking at these things, how they confront reality again."- Gabriel Orozco from an interview with Benjamin H. D. BuchlohHe is represented in New York by Marian Goodman.

 Personal life

 Gabriel Orozco married Maria Gutierrez on August 2, 1994, at City Hall in New York.
 They have one son, Simόn, born in November 2004.
-Orozco lives and works in New York, Mexico City, Tokyo, and France.
+Orozco lives and works in New York, Mexico City, Tokyo, and Paris.